 Gretchen is the lead author of the position paper of the Academy of Nutrition and Dietetics on Dietary Fatty Acids for Healthy Adults.
 She was the first chairperson of the International Science Committee for the Global Organization of EPA and DHA Omega-3 (GOED).
 One of her greatest honors was being invited to present the first annual William E Connor, MD, Memorial Lecture at Oregon Health and Sciences University.

 Gretchen has written two books on omega-3s; one for consumers and one for health professionals.
 She is a member of the Academy of Nutrition and Dietetics, American Society of Nutrition, GOED, and the International Society for the Study of Fatty Acids and Lipids.

 Gretchen’s career has been highlighted in The Profession of Dietetics, a Team Approach, 4th ed (Jones and Bartlett, 2011) and Nutrition Therapy and Pathophysiology (Cengage Learning, 2011).
 She has several academic publications and authored “Medical Nutrition Therapy for Psychiatric Conditions” in the 13th edition of Krause’s Food and Nutrition Care Process (Elsevier, 2011).

-Gretchen earned her Master of Science in Nutrition Science from San Jose State University, completed her master’s thesis at Stanford University Medical School, and received her Bachelor of Science & Arts in Nutrition and Dietetics from Oregon State University.
+Gretchen is a registered dietitian nutritionist (RDN).
+She earned her Master of Science in Nutrition Science at San Jose State University and completed her research thesis at Stanford University Medical School.
+Her Bachelor of Science & Arts degrees in Nutrition and Dietetics are from Oregon State University.